 The city has developed a Business Continuity and Response Strategy to guide the City’s response to this pandemic as the situation changes and evolves.
 This document outlines the actions each municipal service area will be taking to reduce the risk to employees who are delivering critical municipal services to you, our Citizens.
 The City is taking responsible and proactive precautions to maintain our ability to deliver the essential services and to reduce risk to citizens within City facilities.
 We are sharing our high-level plan with the public to help inform citizens about our current actions and the actions we plan to take as this evolving situation requires us to raise our level of preparedness.
 This is an evolving plan and we anticipate it will change as the nature of this situation changes.
 The City will post the most current version of this plan on this page as they are made public.

-Based on information from the Manitoba Health, our Preparedness Response Level is currently set to Level 3
+Based on information from the Manitoba Health, our Preparedness Response Level is currently set to Level III

 Changes to City-Run Facilities, Services and Programs

 The following changes are in effect to ensure the safety of our employees and our citizens and to proactively stop the spread of the COVID-19 virus.
-As of March 30, 2020, all gatherings of more than 10 people must be cancelled.
+As of April 29.
+2020, all large gatherings and events must be canceled, affecting many of our summer programs and all our Waterfront Events.
 This page is continuously updating as more information is available.

 City and Municipal Offices

-Civic Office (200 Eaton Ave.): CLOSED to the public.
+Civic Office (200 Eaton Ave.): OPEN to the public.
+We ask those who come in to follow physical distancing standards.
 Most municipal business can be conducted over the phone or through CitizenSupport.

 Operations (739 Sophia St.): CLOSED to the public

 Culture, Recreation & Green Transportation Buildings (630 Sophia St.): CLOSED to the public.